cbilliau/Baseball_Team_Stats_Comparison/README.md

-# Baseball Statistics Comparisons
+# Baseball Statistics Comparisons Regular Season 2016

-This app allows a user to compare the current year statistics between one National League and one American League team.
+This app allows a user to compare the current year statistics between one National League and one American League team for the 2016 regular season.

 ## Getting Started